Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# 2. The Architecture
+# 4. Framework Architecture

 Toucaan's Design Principle: **"Everything that is used by an app, lives within the app!"**